Wenjin Tao Ph.D.

 Biography

 He received his PhD degree in the Innovative Smart & Additive Manufacturing (ISAM) Laboratory at Missouri University of Science and Technology, advised by Prof. Ming C. Leu.
-During his PhD study, he was focusing on smart manufacturing system boosted by deep learning & artificial intelligence.
-His research interests include smart manufacturing, Cyber-Physical System (CPS), Additive Manufacturing (AM) and design optimization.
+During his Ph.D. studies, his research focused on smart manufacturing systems enhanced by deep learning and artificial intelligence.
+His areas of interest include smart manufacturing, Cyber-Physical Systems (CPS), Additive Manufacturing (AM), and design optimization.

 Before he joined Missouri S&T, he received his Master and Bachelor degrees in Mechanical Engineering at Beijing Inistitute of Technology.